 CVCC opened in January of 1974 and initially used temporary facilities located throughout Phenix City.
 CVCC first occupied its present permanent location in 1976.
 Its campus contains 101 acres upon which are located nine permanent buildings: an administrative/classroom building, an instructional and performing arts center, a general purpose classroom building, a learning resources center, a fine arts building, a health and physical education building/gymnasium, a student services center, an industry training center and a security office.

 During its history, CVCC has had five permanent presidents.
-Its current President is Dr. D. Glen Cannon, who began his tenure on July 1, 2011.
+Its current interim president is Dr. Valerie A Richardson, who began her service on September 1, 2014.